ASHISH26940/finance/docs/API.md

 Notes:

-- The current JWT is added to the blacklist in Redis when Redis is available.
+- blacklist storage uses Redis when available
-- If Redis is unavailable, blacklist state falls back to in-memory storage.
+- if Redis is unavailable, supported blacklist behavior falls back to in-memory storage
-- A blacklisted token is rejected by protected routes even if it has not reached its normal `exp` time yet.

 ---

-## Record APIs
+## Record Endpoints

 ### POST `/records/`

-Creates a financial record for authenticated user.
+Creates a financial record for the authenticated user.

-Permission: `CanCreateRecords`
+Permission: `can_create_records`

 Request body: